konacurrents/konacurrents/README.md

 ### ESP-32 App supporting the Semantic Marker&reg; capabilities

-The following shows the (small) ESP-32 M5 Device using software developed by Kona Currents, LLC, to support the Semantic Marker&reg; optical vision marker infrastructure.
+The following shows the (small) ESP-32 M5 Device using software developed by Kona Currents, LLC, to support the Semantic Marker&reg; optical visual marker infrastructure.
 This is actually a continually changing Semantic Marker&reg; image reflecting the changing sensor values.
 The <i>Augmented Reality</i> overlay from the iOS App would show those changing values, otherwise a static web page would just show a snapshot.
-The Semantic Marker&reg; optical vision marker is unique in the amount of information that can be encoded in an <b>image</b>, contrasted with trying to display similar information in this small display (think of the movie <i>Matrix</i> and the moving green images.)
+The Semantic Marker&reg; optical visual marker is unique in the amount of information that can be encoded in an <b>image</b>, contrasted with trying to display similar information in this small display (think of the movie <i>Matrix</i> and the moving green images.)

 <img src="https://SemanticMarker.org/vision/M5onMicrowave.jpg" width="300">